pulijon/Sttcast/README.md

 There is [a video in YouTube](https://www.youtube.com/watch?v=l7TtUFJio2g) where you can view general instructions about how to install and use the application

 ## CLI

-**sttcast.py** is a python module that runs with the help of a 3.x interpreter.
+**sttcast.py** is a Python module that runs with the help of a 3.x interpreter.

 It is has a very simple CLI interface that is autodocumented in the help (option **-h** or **--help**).